-- Polk is CU's starting strong safety. - Polk has played the most amount of plays on defense, a total of 665 out of 667 so far this season.
-He missed two plays at Oklahoma in week 8, playing in 91 of 93 that game. - Polk was one of four Buffs with five or more tackles against Colorado State in the season opener.
+- Polk is listed as the starting strong safety on the latest depth chart, picking up where he left off last season before suffering some bumps and bruises. - Polk is the only player on defense to have seen action in all 434 snaps through the first seven games of the 2010 season. - Polk was one of four Buffs with five or more tackles against Colorado State in the season opener.
 He played in all 58 defensive snaps. - In his first two games after being named the starter at strong safety in 2009, Polk responded by compiling 24 tackles (14 solo) and one third down stop. - Polk's 15 tackles at Kansas State in 2009 were the most by a CU player since Jeff Smart had 15 at Nebraska in 2008 and the most by a defensive back since Ryan Walters had 16 tackles against Iowa State in 2008. - In his first game his redshirt freshman year against Colorado State in 2009, Polk started at safety (for the injured Pat Mahnke) and responded with six tackles (two solo, one for a loss). - Polk came to CU as the nation's No. 11 running back prospect, but moved to safety after redshirting his true freshman season in 2008.
 He missed spring practices with surgeries on both shoulders. - Polk was teammates with CU offensive lineman Blake Behrens in high school, as both attended Brophy Prep in the Phoenix area. - Polk is no stranger to defense despite.
 He made the game-winning interception to secure a state championship in 2005 for Brophy Prep. - Polk is often called "Ray Ray" by his teammates as his full name is Raymond Ray Polk. - He logged 70 hours of community service at the Upward Foundation, where he helps mentally challenged kids. - His father (Raymond) played cornerback for Oklahoma State and was drafted by the Los Angeles Raiders in 1985. - He chose CU over a number of other Division I-A schools, including Oklahoma State where his father's uncle (Curtis Looper) was the running backs coach.
 Looper is now the running backs coach at Auburn.

-TACKLES
+Saaaa • Dlave CKLES TEI Sacks 200 ODD DDII INT

-Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT
+Season G Plays UI AT-TOT ITL Sacks วบจ QDP ГK ГГ PDU IINI

 2009 10 283 24 16-40 1- 1 0- 0 2 3 0 0 0 0

-2010 10 665 35 25-60 0- 0 0- 0 4 1 0 0 1 0
+2010 7 434 27 15-42 0- 0 0- 0 2 1 0 0 0 0

-Totals 20 948 59 41-100 1- 1 0-0 6 4 0 0 1 0
+Totals 17 717 51 31-82 1- 1 0-0 4 4 0 0 0 0

-- Bell is listed second on the latest depth chart at strong safety spot behind Terrel Smith. - Bell saw his first defensive action with one play at Missouri and then was in for 28 plays against Baylor.
-In those 28 plays, he tied for the team lead with nine tackles and led the Buffs with seven solo stops.

-- Bell's father, Richard Bell, was a wing back at Nebraska and was drafted by the Pittsburgh Steelers in the 1990 NFL Draft, where he played for one season. - Bell is first cousins, once removed with Darryl Strawberry, who won four World Series Titles and was an eight-time All-Star during his 17-year Major League Baseball career.
+- Bell is listed second on the latest depth chart at free safety spot behind Ray Polk.
+Bell was singled out as one of a handful of true freshman that Dan Hawkins believes will see the field this season. - Bell saw his first defensive action with one play at Missouri and then was in for 28 plays against Baylor.
+In those 28 plays, he tied for the team lead with nine tackles and led the Buffs with seven solo stops. - Bell's father, Richard Bell, was a wing back at Nebraska and was drafted by the Pittsburgh Steelers in the 1990 NFL Draft, where he played for one season. - Bell is first cousins, once removed with Darryl Strawberry, who won four World Series Titles and was an eight-time All-Star during his 17-year Major League Baseball career.

 Season

 G

 Plays

-UT

-AT-TOT
+UT AT-TOT

 TFL

 Sacks

-3DS

-OBP

-FR
+3DS QBP FR

 FF

 PBU

 INT